Dharmaditya Dharmacharya

 Cover of Buddha Dharma wa Nepal Bhasa ("Buddhism and Nepalese") magazine dated August 1929.

 Dharmaditya Dharmacharya (धर्मादित्य धर्माचार्य) (born Jagat Man Vaidya) (1902–1963) was a Nepalese author, Buddhist scholar and language activist.
-He worked to develop Nepal Bhasa and revive Theravada Buddhism when Nepal was ruled by the Rana dynasty and both were dangerous activities, and was consequently jailed.
+He worked to develop Nepal Bhasa and revive Theravada Buddhism when Nepal was ruled by the Rana dynasty.
+Both activities were considered dangerous, and Dharmacharya was consequently jailed.

 Dharmacharya campaigned for Nepal Era as the national calendar.
 He also wrote and published the first magazine in Nepal Bhasa and was a major influence in the Nepal Bhasa renaissance.
 Because of his service to the language, he has also been called the "fifth pillar" of Nepal Bhasa along with the Four Pillars of Nepal Bhasa.

 Early life

 Dharmacharya was born at Chikan Bahi, Lalitpur District to father Vaidya Vrishman Vandya and mother Muni Thakun Vandya.
 He studied at Durbar High School in Kathmandu and did his matriculation from Kolkata and enrolled at the University of Calcutta for higher studies.